Nikhilfornite/Central-Signaling-Server/README.md

      Step 1.
-Inside the first terminal run the below commands cd Server      -> to navigate to Server folder. npm install    -> to download all dependencies. npm server.js  -> to start the server.
+Inside the first terminal run the below commands cd Server      -> to navigate to Server folder. npm install    -> to download all dependencies. node server.js  -> to start the server.
      Step 2.
-Inside the second terminal run the below commands cd Authentication      -> to navigate to Authentication folder. npm install    -> to download all dependencies. npm app.js  -> to start the backend application.
+Inside the second terminal run the below commands cd Authentication      -> to navigate to Authentication folder. npm install    -> to download all dependencies. node app.js  -> to start the backend application.
      Step 3. open the browser and type the localhost with the port number the second terminal gives.